 Adding a bar to your garden is a great extension of your home and can almost add the feeling of another whole room to your home.
 See what I mean with these amazing garden bar ideas that I’ve collated for you.

-Whether you are wanting to complete a full renovation with a complete kitchen area and outhouse, or prefer to keep things simple with a stand-alone feature, a garden bar will transform your outdoor area into a destination and give you a reason to entertain.
+Whether you want to complete a full renovation with a kitchen area and outhouse, or prefer to keep things simple with a stand-alone feature, a garden bar will transform your outdoor area into a destination and give you a reason to entertain.